 The lengths of the limb determine how long it is, in pixels.
 From the center point of the hip to the center point of the knee is the Upper Length and similarly, from the knee to the ankle is the Lower Length.

-The Start Size, Middle Size and End Size determine the diameter of the three circles of taper limbs, in pixels.
+The Start Size, Middle Size and End Size determine the diameter of the three circles of Taper and Three Circles limbs, in pixels.
 Default bones do not respond to this property.

 Bone Curvature applies a smooth curve to the joint of the bone.
 Default tapers do not respond to this property.